tbrowder/Raku-Advent/advent2022/tbrowder.md

 But that project is for another day—Santa's archivist Elves are happy for now!

-The final product of a real-world test of the Markdown-to-PDF work flow is a present from Santa to all the Raku-using folks around the world: a PDF version of a combined version of the two-part article from Tony O'Dell (AKA @tony-o) for creating an Apache website with Jonathon's Raku `Cro` libraries!
+The final product of a real-world test of the Markdown-to-PDF work flow is a present from Santa to all the Raku-using folks around the world: a PDF version of a combined version of the two-part article from *Tony O'Dell* (AKA @tony-o) for creating an Apache website with the Raku `Cro` libraries of *Jonathan Worthington* (AKA @jnthn)!

 Santa's 2022 PDF present to you: 🎀 **[An-Apache-Cro-Web-Server-Recipe.pdf]** 🎀